swgee/swgee.github.io/_posts/2024-12-23-pwspraying.md

         print("Login failed for "+username+":"+password+" - "+str(e))
 {% endhighlight %}

-Finally, we can add options to the Chrome driver to disable web security to bypass CORS protections, use Burp Suite as a proxy, and run in headless mode to prevent a bunch of browsers windows from appearing on the screen.
+Finally, we can add options to the Chrome driver to disable web security to bypass CORS protections, use Burp Suite as a proxy, and run in headless mode to prevent a bunch of browser windows from appearing on the screen.

 {% highlight python %}
 def setup_method(self):